milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/Bath time.md

 Emi: "(I wonder what it'd be like if I got to know them a little better. . .I guess only time will tell.)"

-*I soak in the bath for a while longer, the relaxing sensation leaving me devoid of all thoughts.
-With how still everything around me is, it feels as if time has stopped for a brief moment.
+*I soak in the bath for a while longer, the relaxing sensation leaving me devoid of all thoughts.*

+*With how still everything around me is, it feels as if time has stopped for a brief moment.
 If it weren't for the ripples on the water's surface, I'd float away to dreamland within mere moments.*

 Emi: "(Huh. . .)"

 Emi: "(I feel a little lightheaded.
 Let's get out before I end up fainting.)"

-Emi: "(Hmm, I feel all warm now, thanks to the bath.)"
+Emi: "(Ahh, that was relaxing!
+My cheeks are all flushed now.)"

-Emi: "(I bet cooling down with a drink from downstairs would feel awesome right now.
-Or should I take advantage of this lazy feeling and go straight to bed?)"
+Emi: "(It's a little warm. . .I bet cooling down with a drink would feel awesome right now.)"

+Emi: "(Mmm but I'm kind of sleepy too.
+Maybe I should go up to my room and rest for the night?)"